KSP-KOS/EditorTools/SublimeText3/README.md

   - User-defined functions are now supported.
 Initial definitions vs. calls to those functions receive different highlighting.
   - Contextual distinction of reserved words; for example `SHIP:HEADING` vs `HEADING(90,90)`.
 In this case, `HEADING`'s highlighting will differentiate based on whether its used as a structure suffix, or as a traditional function call
   - Delegate highlighting (similar to how Python decorators are highlighted)
+  - Extended action group support.

 **Upcoming/Ongoing changes include**:

   - Additional keyword coverage (check commit log)
-  - STRUCTURE:SUFFIX validation, which either adds error highlighting, or  simply removes highlighting if a invalid suffix is used with a    structure, or vice versa.
-This is more time consuming than difficult as it involves correctly accounting for all possible structure/suffix combinations.
+  - STRUCTURE:SUFFIX validation, which prevents highlighting if an invalid suffix is used with a structure, or vice versa.
+This is supported on most newly added member groups, but updating old groups is an ongoing process.
   - Anonymous function support.
-  - Multiple parameters defined on a single line.
+  - Highlighting for multiple parameters declared on a single line.

 ### Suggestions and Requests